 All proprietary data that is marked will be distributed only to those persons that the manufacturer or EAC identifies as needing the information to conduct qualification testing.
 The manufacturer is required to mark all proprietary documents as such.
 All organizations and individuals receiving proprietary documents will ensure those documents are not available to non-authorized persons.

-Page No. A-1 of 10 Certification Test Plan T57381.01-01, Rev. B APPENDIX A DOMINION VOTING SYSTEMS DEMOCRACY SUITE 4.0 IMPLEMENTATION STATEMENT
+APPENDIX A DOMINION VOTING SYSTEMS DEMOCRACY SUITE 4.0 IMPLEMENTATION STATEMENT

 2005 VVSG Supported Functionality Declaration rec05-01 (Dominion Version 2.1 20110822)

 Dominion Voting Systems - Democracy Suite 4.0 Voting System consisting of: